Stripe disorder and dynamics in the hole-doped antiferromagnetic insulator La5/3Sr1/3CoO4

-Upon cooling below room temperature, the spectra are seen to broaden more than accounted for by demagnetization fields below 120~K, most dramatically seen in the $^{59}$Co signal which shows a broad shoulder superimposed on the quadrupole septet at 100~K [Fig.~\ref{fig:spectral}(b)].
-Such an excess of broadening reflects the onset of significant magnetic correlations below approximately the same temperature as the onset of magnetic Bragg peaks in neutron scattering \cite{boothroyd2}.
-It is likely that the static order here is short-ranged and results from the large applied field $B_{\mathrm{app}}$.
+On cooling, the spectra broaden, most dramatically seen in the $^{59}$Co signal which shows a broad shoulder superimposed on the quadrupole septet at 100~K [Fig.~\ref{fig:spectral}(a)].
+Such broadening reflects the onset of significant magnetic correlations below approximately the same temperature as the onset of magnetic Bragg peaks in neutron scattering. \cite{boothroyd2} It is likely that the static order here is short-ranged and results from the large applied field $B_{\mathrm{app}}$.
 Line broadening continues on cooling without abrupt changes with almost featureless spectra observed for $T <10 $~K [Fig.~\ref{fig:spectral} (insets)].

 The key result from our NMR is that the signal amplitude is partially lost (or wiped out) in two temperature intervals: above 100~K and, more severely, in the 10--40 K range.
-We note that the evolution of the measured spin-spin relaxation rates $T_2^{-1}$ [Fig.~\ref{fig:NMRrelax}(a)] exhibit two maxima: a broad peak round 200~K, and a sharper one at $T~\approx 20$~K. However, when the integrated amplitudes of the two nuclei are corrected for $T_2^{-1}$ [Fig.~\ref{fig:NMRrelax}(b)] we find that the relaxation rates shown in Fig.~\ref{fig:NMRrelax}(a) are actually those of a residual signal.
+We note that the measured spin-spin relaxation rates $T_2^{-1}$ [Fig.~\ref{fig:NMRrelax}(a)] exhibit two maxima: a broad peak round 200~K, and a sharper one at $T~\approx 20$~K. Where the relaxation rates of the two nuclei develop peaks [Fig.~\ref{fig:NMRrelax}(a)] the corresponding amplitudes, corrected for the initial deadtime and the Curie temperature dependence are severely reduced [Fig.~\ref{fig:NMRrelax}(b)], implying that they correspond to residual signals.
 Faster spin-spin relaxations manifest themselves as sizeable missing fractions (i.e.\ a signal wipeout), coinciding with the $T_2^{-1}$ peaks.
-A wipeout of the signal is indicative of a broad distribution of relaxation rates, where signal components with $T_2$ much shorter than the instrumental dead time ($\approx 10~\mu$s) are lost, and correction of the slower-relaxing residual signal for $T_2^{-1}$ does not recover the total amplitude.
+A wipeout reflects a broad distribution of relaxation rates, where signal components with $T_2$ much shorter than the instrumental dead time ($\approx 10~\mu$s) are lost.
+A model of the NMR wipeouts which assumes a log-normal distribution of activation energies\cite{suppl} suggests a characteristics energy scales for the two distict observed $T_{2}^{-1}$ peaks at $E_{\mathrm{a}} \approx 1100$~K and 70~K.